Leninner/personal_portfolio/src/content/projects/ci-cd-pipeline-github-actions.md

 ## Implementation

+### Set up repository

+First, we need to create a repository to store our code.
+You can create a new repository or use an existing one.
+I will be using an existing repository called **go-api-gh-actions**.

+You can get the code

-For this project I will be using two approaches:
+For this project we are going to use two approaches:

 - [Using Terraform](#using-terraform)
 - [Using AWS Cloud Development Kit](#using-cdk)